 Yes, it is never too late to start from scratch.
 Go through basic grammar rules – trust us they are not many that you cannot learn or revise.
 Grab the Best English Language Book for exam preparation and go through it!
 Revise it every week so that you don’t forget them.
 And why worry when you can count on us for classes?
-Just attend the Grammar Basics Course on Oliveboard Edge and take your preparation to the next level.
+Just attend the Grammar Basics Course on Oliveboard website and take your preparation to the next level.

 1.5.
 Vocabulary Building

 This is something of utmost importance, but we hardly pay heed to it.
 Most of the questions will be solved in one go only if you are good at vocab.
 Because if you don’t understand the meaning of it, you won’t be able to understand its context and the whole thing might just turn upside down.
 To avoid getting into such circumstances, keep updating your vocab.

 The best way to do it is to jot down anything that you find new – it can be during reading any text or giving the test.
 If there’s a word that you are not sure of, just note it down.
 Search for its meaning, synonyms/ antonyms, also its correct usage when used in a different tense.
 But don’t settle there!
 Make a few sentences on your own to finally get a hold of it.
 You must follow our FlashCards and Daily Vocab Quizzes to level up your preparations.
 Most importantly, with these FlashCards and Daily Vocab Quizzes, you get to learn a lot of new words and to retain them in an effective manner.

 2. IBPS PO English Preparation – Practice these on a Daily Basis